kennedy-onyia/PrologMazeSolver-CS4337/devlog.md

 * Succeed only if the actions lead from s to any e without walking off the map or into walls
 * Work even when the action list is an unbound variable
 * Fail on invalid mazes (e.g., multiple start cells or none at all)

+## May 10, 2025 5:12pm
+### Approach
+* Write helper predicates to:
+  * Get cell values/content (i.e. f, w, s, or e)
+  * Count start cells for validation
+  * Find the start cell
+  * Apply movement actions
+  * Check move validity

+* Validation Logic:
+  * Early fail if there is not exactly one start point
+  * Fail if any action leads out of bounds or into a wall
+  * Only succeed if the path ends on an exit cell

+* Test Plan:
+  * Use example.pl and test.pl to verify program is working as expected